pearlynne/UW-JS310-finalproject/README.md

 There is still room for improvements and new features to be added.
 These are the following planned:
 - <input type="checkbox" disabled /> Changing local storage format to JSON:
     - It currently saves as a string of HTML text.
-- <input type="checkbox" disabled /> Add Catch errors for fethc
+- <input type="checkbox" disabled /> Add Catch errors for fetch
     - The assumption is that Cataas API remains unedited.
 However, if the user prefers to amend the motivational text (i.e., “Good Job!”), a catch error can help navigate that process.

 ## Acknowledgements/Sources <a name="sources"></a>